MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-quick-start-overview.md

 ---
 author: josaw1
-description: This topic provides an overview of the quick start guide for Microsoft Dynamics 365 Intelligent Order Management. ms.date: 01/28/2026 ms.custom:
+description: This article provides an overview of the quick start guide for Microsoft Dynamics 365 Intelligent Order Management. ms.date: 01/28/2026 ms.custom:
   - bap-template
 ms.topic: overview
 ms.author: anvenkat
 title: Quick start overview
 ---

 # Quick start lab overview

 [!include [banner](includes/banner.md)]

-This topic provides an overview of the quick start lab for Microsoft Dynamics 365 Intelligent Order Management.
+This article provides an overview of the quick start lab for Microsoft Dynamics 365 Intelligent Order Management.

-In this quick start lab, you will learn how to:
+In this quick start lab, you learn how to:

 - Create providers.
 - Set up platform connection references.